 It expands on the most common mistake people make when using anchoring, how to use the reframing strategy, and create a price guide.
 Learn more about the course here.

-Personal Trainer Pricing Strategy Pinterest
+Personal Training Package Pricing Ideas Pinterest

 Caroline @ Wellness Creative Co